perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 storage of the delimiter character (for JSON, that’s `"`).
 That, however, entails a significant level of complexity for an encoder: a JSON encoder cannot encode a string without first inspecting it to look for characters that need to be escaped.
-A string of _n_ bytes can be up to _2n_ bytes in length, and the only way to know for certain is to inspect each individual character in the string.
-(And since these are UTF-8 strings, that means parsing the UTF-8 first!)
+A string of _n_ bytes can thus be up to _2n_ bytes in length, and the only way to know for certain is to inspect each individual byte in the string.

 It’s far more efficient—particularly for documents that are primarily strings—to use a serialization format that encodes string length directly